The State of Student Loan Debt (2021)

 Federal loans for undergraduate students have both annual and aggregate caps, so students that reach the federal student loan borrowing limit have to find alternative sources of funding.
 And some students may be ineligible for federal aid due to their residency status or other factors.
 Private student loans can cover the remaining cost, helping them finish their education.

-Private student loans make up just a small part of all student loan debt.
-In fact, private loans account for just 8% of outstanding loans.
+Private student loans make up just a small part of all student debt.
+Private loans account for just 7.6% of outstanding student loans.

 Average Student Loan Debt by Year

-The amount of student loan debt has grown rapidly over the past few decades, and there are signs of those increases slowing.
-Over the past five years, the average balance increased by 32.6%.
+The amount of student loan debt has grown rapidly over the past few decades, and there are no signs of those increases stopping.
+Since 2017, the average student loan balance has grown by about 24%.

 Student Loan Debt by Type of Educational Institution

 Student debt totals also vary based on the type of educational institution you choose to attend.
-Here are the averages based on the latest information from the National Center for Education Statistics.
+Here are the averages — inclusive of federal and private loans — based on the latest information from The College Board

 Student Loan Debt by Age

 Depending on your age, you may have had more time to pay down student loans – or acquire new ones.
-Here is the average outstanding student debt amount by age, according to data from the Department of Education.
+Here is the average outstanding student debt amount by age, according to data from Experian

 Student Loan Debt by Sex or Gender Identity

-Studies show that women take out more student loans than men, but both are heavily impacted by student loan debt.
-Investopedia lists the following average debt breakdowns by sex and age, according to 2017 data:
+Studies show that women take out more student loans than men.
+Still, both are heavily impacted by student loan debt.
+The National Center for Education Statistics calculated the following statistics for federal student loan debt:

-According to 2021 data from UCLA, members of the LGBTQ+ community are also financially affected by student loans.
+According to data from the Williams Institute, School of Law at UCLA, members of the LGBTQ+ community are also financially affected by student loans.
 Research shows that a higher percentage of transgender adults report having student loan debt than cisgender adults.

 Percentage of Cisgender and LGBTQ+ Adults with Federal Student Loans